hugapi/HOPE/process/HOPE-3--Dependency-Injection.md

     pass
 ```

-If a named dependency is passed to requires in this fashion, it will through an `InvalidNamedDependencyUsage` exception.
+If a named dependency is passed to requires in this fashion, it will raise an `InvalidNamedDependencyUsage` exception.

 ### Where registered dependency providers are stored